Directing

 Living Room Theatre

-Charles Mee’s text lives on the page as a long poem that offers some theatrical details, but quite generously invites collaboration and reinvention.
-The cast and I analyzed and reimagined scenes, located the inherent drama in each, and grounded them with invented backstories, telling details, music and dancing.
+Charles Mee’s text lives on the page as a long poem that offers some theatrical details, and generously invites collaboration and reinvention.
+The cast and I analyzed and re-imagined scenes, locating the inherent drama in each, and then grounded them with invented backstories, telling details, music, and dancing.

 Men of Tortuga